xMazzmax/coiffeur-seren/README.md

   - Because of how impactful headlines are – in a way that favors you or disfavors you –, I spent quite some time to come up with the best prompts I could think of to get the result and impact I wanted.
 Some words and phrases I included were: emotional, logical, impactful, convey the following meaning, achieve the following goal, as consize/short as possible, max of X characters/words/sentences.
 - Add a last touch to my written text.
   - Because one of my goals was to improve my writing and thinking skills, I didn't want to sacrifice that for the sake of efficiency, so I wrote about 90% of the text on my own and used ChatGPT to "add a last touch" to it with the quote as my prompt and always with the addition of the command to "make it as consice and impactful as possible".
 I used the tool [Diffchecker](https://www.diffchecker.com/) to compare my original text with the revision from ChatGPT.
 It highlights the differences and makes comparing them very easy.
 I did the whole project with the free version of ChatGPT.
 If you spend $20 on the monthly subscription, you not only get access to unlimited access to the fastest AI models with the most advanced reasoning capabilities that gives you the best quality outputs possible, but you can also use one of the latest features called [Canvas](https://openai.com/index/introducing-canvas/) which – at the time of this writing – is only available to paid subscription users.
 It's a new interface (way you interact with the system) that makes creating text and code and refining it way easier than the current chat interface.
 It saves you a lot of time by removing the need for constant copy pasting and external tools like Diffchecker.
 If you want to learn more about it check out the embedded link on the word "Canvas" above or check out this video for an indepth tutorial and use cases for it: [12 Use Cases for NEW ChatGPT Canvas!
 (Future of Writing)](https://youtu.be/LDVxv9UXQxg?si=W1elyKzMQFkrS733).

 > [!NOTE]
-    > In the process of writing this paragraph I came to the realization that me not taking advantage of the described features makes no sense because of the insane return on investment.
-I became a paid user and the only thing I feel bad about is not doing it sooner.
+> During the process of writing this paragraph I came to the realization that me not taking advantage of the described features makes no sense because of the insane return on investment.
+I just became a paid user and the only thing I feel bad about is not doing it sooner.

 **🎯 RESULTS**